leslieAppl/AdaptivePresentation0618/README.md

 ## @IBInspectable

+## Resizing and re-allocating presented view

-## Allocating subView to its superView’s center
+## Centering subView to its superView